shadab97/shadab97/README.md

-# 🇵🇸 ALL LIVE MATT🇵🇸R
+# 🌎 ALL LIVES MATTER 🌎
 ## ⚡ Fun fact
 No matter how messed up things get, you can always figure out the best solution.